luvitale/MOCLandingPage/README.md

-"# Money On Chain Landing Page"
+# Money On Chain Landing Page